go.to/

 Chiquitita - the Spanish single

-The following years would not bring any promotion appearances in Spain or South America.
-The group was concentrated on being successful in Great Britain and USA in the first hand.
-It took quite a long time before ABBA could be sure that they are not a one-hit wonder anymore.
 The first real attempt to approach the Spanish language markets came in March 1979 when the group re-recorded their hit "Chiquitita" in Spanish and released as a single in both Spain and several countries in South America.
 The management realized that ABBA were not big enough in these territories and it was high time for some extra actions.
 The lyrics were written by Buddy and Mary McCluskey working at RCA in Argentina.
 The single became not quite unawaited a huge success in Spain and South America topping all charts.

 Voulez-Vous - the album